 You’ll suffer through running.
 You’ll suffer through sparring.
 Eventually, you’ll lose a fight in front of a crowd.
 It will be extremely embarrassing.
 Especially if you get knocked out.

-However, if you commit to the sport, you will not only get past these difficulties, but you will become a better person.
+However, if you commit to the sport, you will not only get past these difficulties but also become a better person.
 There’s nothing like a black eye, bloody nose, and sore ribs to build humility.

 7. Boxing reminds you of your own mortality

 I know every time I step in the ring there’s a chance that I come out permanently altered, and not for the better.
 The toughness needed to fight also exposes you to the fragility of human life.

 You learn how easy it is to damage a human being.
 You develop a newfound respect for people and empathy for their pain.

 This is not to say that one develops a tolerance for weakness in others.